 The headaches I experienced with WordPress were mostly caused by cheap shared hosting.

 Stable, secure hosting for your website and funnels is as fundamental as the air we breathe.

 With managed WordPress hosting, essentially the headache of using WordPress is no longer there.
-Great hosts such as Flywheel take all of that away.
-You are left with a rock-solid canvas on which you can build almost anything.
+Superb hosts such as Flywheel take all of that away.
+It leaves you with a rock-solid canvas on which you can build almost anything.
 The sky is now the limit for your business.
 That is an exciting prospect!

 And it’s not expensive.
 I think the word free is engrained in the mentality of all of us who use WordPress.
 There are negative connotations attached to that word.

-We can and do achieve great things for free, or cheaply, but I for one overlooked the fundamental foundation required to take advantage of all the free stuff that the WordPress eco-system offers for far too long.
+We can achieve impressive things for free, or cheap, but I for one overlooked the fundamental foundation required to take advantage of all the free stuff that the WordPress eco-system offers for far too long.

 That foundation, the hosting, is not free.
 Not only is it not free but you are honestly kidding yourself if you scrimp, or as my American friends say ‘nickel and dime’.